What Is a Judgement? Understanding Its Impact on Your Finances and How to Avoid It

 Once the judgment is rescinded by the court, you must contact the credit bureaus to update your credit report and ensure the judgment is removed.

-If you’re concerned about the possibility of a judgment being issued against you due to unpaid debt, Meerkat is here to help.
+If you’re concerned about the possibility of a judgement being issued against you due to unpaid debt, Meerkat is here to help.
 As a registered financial services provider specialising in debt counselling, we assist South Africans who are struggling with debt through legal and regulated processes.
 Our debt review services, governed by the National Credit Act (NCA), provide a structured solution to help you manage your debt and avoid legal action, including judgments.

 At Meerkat, we’ve successfully helped thousands of South Africans reduce their financial stress by negotiating with creditors, securing manageable payment plans, and helping you stay out of court.
 Our team of experts can help you understand your options and guide you through the process of managing your debt before it leads to a judgment.